-The reports are made available to all department supervisors, the Board of Directors, and owners of the agency.
+The reviews completed are done on an ongoing basis.
+The reports are compiled monthly and presented to the Compliance Committee.
 These reports show deficiencies and highlights areas for improvement and they give opportunity for management to review corrective action.
 Monthly synopses allow for previous action taken to be reviewed and monitored ongoing.
 Reports are reviewed by the Compliance Officer, who is responsible for their accuracy and timely submission.
 When necessary, a plan of correction is developed and implemented for deficiencies identified.
 In the instance that a plan of correction is implemented, the Compliance Officer is responsible for reporting the status of monitoring progress to the Board of Directors.
 The implementation of the plan of correction and their status of deficiency is monitored via continued reviews from the Compliance Department.